 Your CV needs to grab future employers’ attention and huge blocks of text will be off-putting, so try using bullet points and sub-headings to make sections clear and concise.
 Employers will be sifting through hundreds of CVs, so the easier it is to read yours at a glance, the better.

-Keep your CV classy and professional by sticking to one colour; black.
+Keep your CV classy and professional by sticking to one colour: black.
 Colours on screen displays and printers vary, so by using other colours in your CV, you risk making it difficult for prospective employers to read.

 Highlight technology skills

-When CV writing over 50, you should aim to reassure employers that you can work with technology, and understand its value.
+When writing a CV over 50, you should aim to reassure employers that you can work with technology and understand its value.
 You should name specific software you’ve used, explain what you’ve used it for, and highlight recent or future training to show you’re a keen learner.

 Use the right tone of voice

-When talking about yourself, also use first person pronoun ‘I’ to connect with future employers on a personal level.
+When talking about yourself, also use the first-person pronoun ‘I’ to connect with future employers on a personal level.

-Remember: You don’t need to include your date of birth, or dates relating to professional experience
+Remember: You don’t need to include your date of birth or dates relating to professional experience

 Photos are unnecessary